 Water makes up about 70% of the globe.
 It is the most important substance to sustain the life unique to our planet.
 Whether we’re watering our plants, washing our clothes, cooking, or taking a long drink after a hot hike – we use it every day.
-Though it may seem we have an endless supply of water, we can actually only use about 1% of the Earth’s water supply.
-This limited 1% is the only fresh water we have readily available for use.
-With the Earth’s population expected to rise another forty percent within the next fifty years, there will be more of a demand for water than there ever was before.
+Though it may seem we have an endless supply, we can only use about 1% of the Earth’s water supply, because this limited 1% is the only freshwater we have readily available for use.
+With the Earth’s population expected to rise another 40% within the next 50 years, there will be more of a demand for water than there ever was before.

 Did you know that if we continue to use water as abundantly as we do now, we will have a water shortage within the next ten years?

-40% of our country’s rivers and lakes are polluted by factories, which destroys some of the little drinking water we do have.
+40% of our country’s rivers and lakes are polluted by factories, which destroys some of the little drinking water we have.
 With our usable water supply at risk, it is especially important to conserve water within your household.
 You may be thinking that your home won’t make much of a difference, but you have the power to make changes that will save hundreds of gallons of water every month.
 Each area of your household can be used as a tool to conserve water.
-By making these few changes you are helping our environment and lowering your own water bill at the same time.
+By implementing these easy ways to save water, you are helping our environment and lowering your water bill at the same time.

 - Wash your fruits and vegetables in a pot of water.

 - Designate one glass or water bottle to drink water out of so you don’t have to continue washing new cups throughout the day